Hrant Vardanyan: Entrepreneurial activity

 Hrant Vardanyan founded Grand Tobacco, Grand Candy, International Masis Tabak and other companies.
-“Grand Holding”, the group of companies established by him, is the first taxpayer, the leading exporter of finished products and the biggest employer in Armenia.
+Grand Holding, established by him, is the first taxpayer, the leading exporter of finished products and the biggest employer in Armenia.
 Thanks to cooperation with this enterprise, thousands of working places have been created in agricultural sphere, particularly, in borderline villages of the Republic of Armenia.

 Business philosophy

 Since 1991, during the first 6 years after independence, when there was a mass unemployment, nearly nothing was manufactured in Armenia, and everything was imported, Hrant Vardanyan, as an entrepreneur, set himself the goal of reviving and developing of domestic manufacture.
 He was the first to believe that Armenia possesses the required intellectual, human and industrial potential to compete on the domestic and international markets.
 He became an example for other manufacturers and he proved that, in spite of mass unemployment, emigration and blockade, the Armenian nation is capable not only to work and produce high quality goods and to live with dignity but also to export its products and conquer multi-million markets all over the world.